kslee5838/kslee5838.github.io/_posts/2022-01-12-cold-journey.md

 - It was cold as if I put on a flannel shirt
 - Cautious steps needed on sheer icy path
 - It seemed gigantic far above my eyes to see guiding rope
-- Shoulders shaken with heavy wind
+- Shoulders were shaken with heavy wind
 - I'd like dive into deep valley which unfolded its arms wide
 - Having lunch on the pick was somewhat beyond reality